WojciechMatuszewski/programming-notes/soft-skills/wisdom.md

 In such situations, consider looking at what is happening through the lens of empathy. **Replace your judgments with curiosity**.
 If you do that, you will likely arrive at a different explanation of a situation.

 So, next time you or someone you work with is underperforming, instead of judging, ask, "Hey, what is going on?
 How can I help".

+## Hyperbolic discounting or how we want the quick rewards

+Have you ever worked with a code that does not _feel_ good to work with?
+You know what I'm talking about – the code is not that great, is complex and there are very few, if any, tests.
+You are under pressure to deliver, but you are afraid that your changes will introduce issues.

+In those cases, you might ask yourself: "who wrote this code?!
+It is so bad!".
+And you would be right to say that, the code is bad, but the experienced developer will also ask himself: "what caused this code to end up this way?".
+And that is a key question you should be asking yourself most of the time.

+See, we as humans, want a quick reward.
+That is why we eat fast food rather than cooking a healthy meal – it is much more convenient to eat something with a lot of fat and sugar from McDonlands rather than to eat clean.
+This behavior is not limited to mundane every-day things, **it also applies to business and software development**.

+In business, unexperienced (to some degree) leaders (or greedy ones) want to get their product out there _FAST_.
+They will try to pressure you to deliver as fast as possible.
+Since you will most likely agree (not something I would advocate for), you end up with a situation I described above – code that has low cohesion and is not designed well.

+This behavior of _wanting things now_ and disregarding the implications is something called **hyperbolic discounting**.
+We do not think about the implications of the "reward" in the long term.
+All we have in front of us are days or weeks after the feature lands.
+"Oh my business is going to earn some much money" they say, but they fail to realize that they have just set it to fail in the next year.

+---

+There is much more to be said about the quality of the software, but I find [this talk especially interesting](https://www.youtube.com/watch?v=aRR0EDazxIk).
+It touches on the subject of hyperbolic discounting and how to fight it with data-driven insights.